kinderp/teaster/README.md

 ```

 You will see a very similar output to the previous couple request.
-Let's verify all has gone fine.
+Let's verify that all has gone fine.

 ### Verify

-If you run your run env this time without -it you will run your reproducer
+If you run your container this time without `-it` you will execute your reproducer, let's see.

 ```
 (teaster) ➜  teaster git:(triple) ✗ docker run --name test_triple registry.gitlab.com/caristia/antonio_suse/new_image